 Being in a good mood goes a long way — seriously.

-In fact, the last time I did this, I got upgraded without asking.
+The last time I did this, I got upgraded without asking.
 I was then asked if I wanted another upgrade to an SUV, which I passed on because I dislike fuel-inefficient cars.
-When I wanted to secure the rental by debit card, which usually doesn’t fly, the National agent had the manager override it with zero questions.
+And when I wanted to secure the rental by debit card, which usually doesn’t fly, the National agent had the manager override it with zero questions.

 Sign up for the preferred customer program.